Analida's Ethnic Spoon

 Frequently Asked Questions:

-• Can I freeze the finished garbanzo beans tapas?
-Yes, garbanzo beans freeze quite well and this dish can be frozen for up to 2 months for best quality.
-Thaw it out overnight in the refrigerator and heat in the microwave and I described above.
+• Can I freeze the finished garbanzo bean tapas?
+Yes, garbanzo beans freeze quite well, and this dish can be frozen for up to 2 months for best quality.
+Thaw it out overnight in the refrigerator and heat it in the microwave as I described above.
 Again, add the chopped parsley fresh before serving.

 Nutrition